-The Fund implements its investment strategy by investing in interest bearing securities, preference shares, unlisted unit trusts and derivatives.
+The Fund implements its investment strategy by investing in interest bearing securities and derivatives.
 Janus Henderson Investors (Australia) Funds Management Limited, the Responsible Entity of the Fund, appointed Janus Henderson Investors (Australia) Institutional Funds Management Limited as the Investment Manager.